efeaslanb/P1/README.md

 Built to combine multiple components into one setup and explore how sensors, displays, and motors work together.
 Had some wiring issues along the way but learned a lot.

-The overall goal was to build a small fan I could actually use since it's been super hot this summer.
+The overall goal was to build a small pocket fan I could actually use since it's been super hot this summer.